pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  pass a handler function and a menu reference value.
 Pass None for the handler if you do not need callbacks from the menu (for example, if it only contains submenus).

+ On startup, each plugin as a (hidden) slot in the X-Plane Plugins menu.
+ When you ``XPLMCreateMenu(..., parentMenu=None, ...)`` you add an item.
+ Nothing is visible until your first create (or append).

+ * Creating a Menu causes an item with a caret ('>') to be displayed, allowing you to attach items to *that* menu.

+ * Creating with parentMenu=None *always* creates a new menu at the end of the X-Plane Plugins menu.

+ * Creating with parentMenu=<otherMenu>, parentItem must be set, and must
+   exist: You cannot simple set parentItem=1000 in the hope to attach it to the of the the parentMenu.

+ * Creating with parentMenu=<otherMenu>, parentItem exists **changes** the existing item to make it become a (possible) parent menu.
+That is, it will remove any existing items from slot *parentItem* and change that slot by adding a caret ('>').
+In a similar fashion, Deleting the newly created menuID results in the removal of children and the caret.
+   The item will still exist (without the '>') on the parent.
+You would need to call XPLMRemoveMenuItem(parentMenu, <my slot>) to remove finally remove the (empty) menu.
+ * To get rid of **all** your plugin's menus and menuitems, you can call :py:func:`XPLMClearAllMenuItems` and pass in :py:func:`XPLMFindPluginsMenu` for the menu.

  .. note:: You must pass a valid, non-empty menu title even if the menu is a submenu where the title is not visible.